Last updated: June 16, 2026

 - Original documents only—clerks often reject photocopies for primary ID

 People often ask: “Can I use digital utility bills?”
 Many offices accept phone PDFs; others want paper.
 Bring a printed copy if you can.
+A screenshot of a pending signup confirmation is not the same as a bill with your name and service address.

 Identity (one primary document)